leweaver/orangine/README.md

 ## Windows 10
 You must be running Windows 10 build version 1703 (Creators Update) or higher.
 Run the `winver` program to view which build version you have.
 If you are running an earlier version of Windows, run Windows Update or [Download Windows 10 Disk Image](https://go.microsoft.com/fwlink/p/?LinkId=821363)

-## Visual Studio 2017
+## Visual Studio
-No matter what you use for actual coding (CLion?
-VSCode?
-VIM?!), you still need visual studio installed in order to satisfy library dependencies and actually compile.
+Visual Studio must be installed in order to satisfy library dependencies and get the windows SDK.

 Visual Studio 2017 15.7.5 is the minimum required.
-(2019 may work? not tried.)
+(I've tested with 2019 and it also works.)

 When installing, ensure you select the following options (in addition to whatever defaults are selected):